Black Pepper Essential Oil

 Due to a growing demand for natural products, preservatives and therapeutic approaches, essential oils have received increased attention from the scientific community.
 As a volatile oil, black pepper essential oil is extremely potent and shows promise in naturally calming cigarette withdrawals, aiding in the preservation of food, reducing neck pain and demonstrating anti-cancer properties.

-Decrease Smoking Withdrawal Symptoms
+Black Pepper Essential Oil to Decrease Smoking Withdrawal Symptoms

 The international journal Drug and Alcohol Dependence published a study examining the effects of black pepper essential oil on 48 patients who smoked cigarettes.4